la-mar/ihs-deo/README.md

 # ihs-deo

-# Functionality
+# Todo

+- Unit Testing
+- Convert environment variables to SSM Parameters

-- Retry download => baked into queues
+- <s>Retry download => baked into queues</s>

-- Check for changes and deletes => TODO
+- Process changes and deletes (nightly)

-- Delete files in IHS exports if full => TODO
+- <s>Delete files in IHS exports if full => TODO </s>

-- query the well header for a specific api => implemented via the HTTP API
+- <s>query the well header for a specific api => implemented via the HTTP API</s>

-- query all production for a specific api => implemented via the HTTP API
+- <s>query all production for a specific api => implemented via the HTTP API</s>
 - query production in a date range for a specific api => TODO

-- hash the json record and compare to existing hashs => TODO
+- hash the json record and compare to existing hashs => NEEDS VALIDATION

-- Persist to mongodb
+- <s>Persist to mongodb
   1. hash incomming json record
   2. look for existing records with the same hash
   3. if hash is found, disrgard the update
-  4. if hash is NOT found, perform the update, saving the hash value with the record
+  4. if hash is NOT found, perform the update, saving the hash value with the record</s>

 ### MongoDB Collections